 Compulsory and voluntary liquidations

-Insolvency proceedings can begin if you owe more than £750 and are not disputing the debt.
+Insolvency proceedings can begin if the debtor company owe more than £750 and are not disputing the debt.
 This process is known as compulsory liquidation and will normally start when a statutory demand is issued against you.
 A winding-up petition will then follow.
 You may decide voluntary liquidation is right for you if you expect compulsory liquidation is about to take place.
 If you’re a company director and you think you cannot rectify the situation, you may decide to begin liquidation proceedings yourself, backed by shareholders.

 Considering a CVL?

 You may decide to enter into a Creditors’ Voluntary Liquidation or CVL.
 A CVL offers benefits to directors as well as company directors.
 If you receive a statutory demand, this may indicate that compulsory liquidation may be about to occur.
 If you fail to repay the amount within this time period, the debt will become official and the creditor or creditors will be able to launch a winding-up petition.
 If the order is granted by the courts, this will usually mean your company has to close.